Book review: Genius Makers

 I don't think there is anything in particular that I don't like.
 If there was one thing I could request from the author would be to keep it up-to-date for the next years to come in the form of the appendix or new releases :) Who knows, maybe in a few years there will be a second part that will shed light on the current world situation (war in Ukraine, semiconductors race, COVID etc ) that shaped the state of AI.

-To summarise it's a well-written report like a book that I'll be recommending it now to everyone.
+To summarize it's a well-written report like a book that I'll be recommending it now to everyone.
 And I mean it.
 AI is having an impact on lives of all of us not only the IT sector, hence knowing a few facts about how it all started and developed over decades gives a better understanding of the current situation and key players on the stage.